Bryce-Davidson/sample-note/README.md

     - Go back to Obsidian Settings → Community plugins
     - Reload Obsidian or click the reload button
     - Find "Sample Note Beta" in the list and toggle it on

+### Installing using BRAT

+[BRAT](https://github.com/TfTHacker/obsidian42-brat) (Beta Reviewers Auto-update Tool) is a plugin that makes it easy to install and test beta plugins directly from GitHub.

+1. **Install BRAT**

+    - Open Obsidian Settings → Community plugins
+    - Click "Browse" and search for "BRAT"
+    - Install and enable the BRAT plugin

+2. **Add Sample Note Beta to BRAT**

+    - Open the Command Palette (Cmd/Ctrl + P)
+    - Run the command: `BRAT: Add a beta plugin for testing`
+    - Enter the GitHub repository URL: `https://github.com/bryce-davidson/sample-note`
+    - Click "Add Plugin"

+3. **Enable the plugin**

+    - After BRAT confirms the installation, go to Settings → Community plugins
+    - Find "Sample Note Beta" in the list and toggle it on

+4. **Updating the plugin**
+    - To check for updates, run the command: `BRAT: Check for updates to all beta plugins and UPDATE`
+    - You can also enable auto-updates in BRAT settings to automatically update beta plugins when Obsidian starts

 # Documentation